top of page

 1. The Vedas (c.
 1500 - 500 BCE): The oldest and most authoritative scriptures of Hinduism, the Vedas are a collection of hymns, prayers, and rituals.
 They consist of four main texts: Rigveda, Samaveda, Yajurveda, and Atharvaveda.
 The Vedas form the foundation of Hindu religious knowledge and practice.

 2. The Upanishads (c.
-800 - 400 BCE): Philosophical texts that explore the nature of reality, the self, and the universe.
+800 - 400 BCE): These philosophical texts explore the nature of reality, the self, and the universe.
 The Upanishads are considered the concluding part of the Vedas and are central to Hindu spiritual thought.

 3. The Mahabharata (c.
-400 BCE - 400 CE): An epic narrative that includes the Bhagavad Gita, a revered text within Hinduism.
+400 BCE - 400 CE): This epic narrative includes the Bhagavad Gita, a revered text within Hinduism.
 The Mahabharata addresses moral and philosophical dilemmas through the dialogue between Prince Arjuna and the god Krishna.

 4. The Ramayana (c.
-500 BCE - 100 BCE): Another ancient Indian epic that narrates the life and adventures of Prince Rama, his wife Sita, and his loyal companion Hanuman.
+500 BCE - 100 BCE): This ancient Indian epic narrates the life and adventures of Prince Rama, his wife Sita, and his loyal companion Hanuman.
 The Ramayana emphasizes the values of duty, righteousness, and devotion.

 5. The Puranas (c.
-300 - 1500 CE): A genre of ancient Indian literature that encompasses myths, legends, and historical narratives.
+300 - 1500 CE): This genre of ancient Indian literature encompasses myths, legends, and historical narratives.
 The Puranas provide a comprehensive account of Hindu cosmology, deities, and religious practices.

 The Vedas: "Truth is one; sages call it by various names."
 (Rigveda 1.164.46)